yeric1789/CMSC320_Final_Project/README.md

 **Authors**:
 Noah Cubert and Mads Andersen

-## Torturial on classification of chest x-ray images
+## Tutorial on classification of chest x-ray images
 Data-set can be found on: https://www.kaggle.com/datasets/nih-chest-xrays/data